School of Medicine

 Clinical Associate Professor, Medicine - Oncology

 Clinical Associate Professor (By courtesy), UrologyBioDr.
-Sumit Shah is a medical oncologist specializing in the management of advanced urologic malignancies, including prostate, kidney, bladder, and testicular cancers.
-He serves as an investigator on numerous clinical trials, with a particular focus on novel immunotherapy agents.
-His academic interests also encompass digital health technologies and innovative healthcare delivery models, both domestically and internationally.
+Sumit Shah is a medical oncologist specializing in the management of advanced urologic malignancies, including prostate, bladder, kidney, and testicular cancers.
+He is actively involved in clinical trials, with a particular focus on novel immunotherapy agents and biomarkers to select patients most likely to benefit from therapy.
+His academic interests also encompass digital health technologies and innovative healthcare delivery models.
+He has lectured internationally on the management of urologic cancers and currently serves on the National Cancer Center Network (NCCN) Panel for testicular cancer.

 Dr. Shah graduated with distinction in biomedical engineering from Duke University, earned his MD from Stanford University, and completed a Master of Public Health at Harvard University.
 He trained in internal medicine at the University of California, San Francisco (UCSF), where he remained on faculty for one year before returning to Stanford for his fellowship in medical oncology.
 He now holds a faculty position in the Department of Medicine (Oncology) at Stanford.